 Back to the cheaper options available, this Gilmour product competes for the best water timer for a pretty straightforward reason: namely, it’s simple and easy to use.

-First of all, it is single outlet.
+First of all, it is a single outlet.
 Second, it doesn’t require any tools to set up.
-Simply take the metal swivel coupling and attach it to spigot and water hose of your choice.
+Simply take the metal swivel coupling and attach it to the spigot and water hose of your choice.

-While you can edit that range to be from 1 to 360 minutes across multiple days, don’t expect features like rain delay.
+While you can edit that range to be from 1 to 360 minutes across multiple days, don’t expect features like a rain delay.